HPE-Haven-OnDemand/havenondemand-asp.net/README.md

                 text += err.detail + "<br/>";
 		Response.Write(text);
             }
         }
     }
 }
 ```

 ---
-## Example: Example\SpeechRecognition Demo:
+## Example\SpeechRecognition Demo:

-**How to post a file and call the Speech Recognition API to extract text from speech from a media file.
-If the checkbox "Call Entity Extraction on result" is set, call the Entity Extraction API to extract people and places and companies_eng from the recognized text**
+How to post a file and call the Speech Recognition API to extract text from speech from a media file.
+If the checkbox "Call Entity Extraction on result" is set, call the Entity Extraction API to extract people and places and companies_eng from the recognized text.

-## Example: Example\SentimentAnalysis Demo:
+## Example\SentimentAnalysis Demo:

-**How to post multiple files and call the Sentiment Analysis API to analyze sentimental statements from files of input text**
+How to post multiple files and call the Sentiment Analysis API to analyze sentimental statements from files of input text.

 ## License